 Royalties come in two forms:

-1 the Writer’s Guild of America (WGA) minimums which are earnings based on a percentage of gross receipts;
+1. The Writer’s Guild of America (WGA) minimums are earnings based on a percentage of gross receipts.

-2. and residuals which are earnings based on the number of times aired or viewed.
+2. Residuals which are earnings based on the number of times aired or viewed.

 Screenplay software can be a helpful tool for anyone writing screenplays.
 Screenplay software is designed to help writers organize their thoughts, keep track of revisions, and create visual timelines.